 SolTrans expanded and improved their bus operations and maintenance facility.
-A Compressed Natural Gas (CNG) fueling facility was an element of that project.
+A Compressed Natural Gas (CNG) fueling facility is an element of this project.
 Work was completed in 2015.

-Park and Ride Improvements
+SolTrans Curtola Parkway Park and Ride Improvements

-SolTrans Curtola Parkway Park is a heavily used Park and Ride (PNR) that was recently expanded and reconfigured to create a full-featured transit center.
+This heavily used Park and Ride (PNR) was recently expanded and reconfigured to create a fullfeatured transit center.
 Construction began in 2014 and was completed in 2015.
 The new facility provides 590 parking spaces, 6 bus bays, 20 EV parking stations and improved passenger amenities such as 24-hour security.
-Regional bridge toll revenues funded these projects.
-The new Benicia bus hub adjacent to the I-680 was constructed and opened in 2019.
+Regional bridge toll revenues funded this project.
+The new Benicia bus hub begins adjacent to the I-680 and was constructed and opened in 2019.